 To bake this cheesecake you’ll need:

-- 9-inch springform pan: I always use this springform pan but it’s not the best.
-I recommend looking for one more solid like this one by Nordic War.
+- 9-inch springform pan: I recommend looking for one that’s solid like this one by Nordic War*.

 - Stand mixer: I highly recommend using a stand mixer* with the paddle attachment* for the cheesecake batter.

 Though there are a lot of steps, this cheesecake isn’t too difficult to make.
 It’s time-consuming because baked cheesecakes take time.
 But, you can busy yourself with other things while it’s baking and cooling.

 The Crust – The crust is a combination of vanilla wafer crumbs, sugar, and butter.
 It’s all mixed together and pressed into the bottom of a springform pan.
 The crust is baked so holds up without crumbling.

 The Filling – The cheesecake filling is incredibly easy to make.
 Use a stand mixer and the process is even easier.
 Simply combine everything using the mixer and bake.

 The Topping – The apple pie topping is made on the stovetop.
 The process is very easy and takes no time at all.